-You pay one \$10 co-payment for each routine eye exam.
+You pay one \$10 copay for each routine eye exam.

-You pay one \$25 co-payment for eyewear materials: (frames, lenses, or contacts).
+You pay one \$25 copay for eyewear materials: (frames, lenses, or contacts).

 In lieu of eyeglasses (lenses and frame), visually necessary contact lenses are covered in full for certain medical conditions after the \$25 copayment for eyewear materials.